dram/trealla/docs/FEATURES.md

 	random(-Float)              - random float value >= 0.0 and <= 1.0
-	retractw(+Clause)           - retract or wait (see dynamic 'notify') clausew(+Head,-Body)        - clause or wait (see dynamic 'notify')
+	retractw(+Clause)           - retract or wait (see dynamic 'notify') clausew(+Head,-Body)        - clause or wait (see dynamic 'notify') bignum(+Int)                - this is a function that converts it's arg

 System-extras: namespace 'sys'
 ------------------------------